Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-05-21-clustering-integration.md

 - GA, after training 1000 generations.
 - K-GA, after training 1000 generations.

-Note that the value in the brackets in the average TSE.
+Note that the value in the brackets is the average TSE.

 | Experiment | k-means | GA | K-GA |
 | - | - | - | - |